safenetwork/tutorials.safedev.org/email-app/create-an-email-id.md

 });
 ```

-After the appendable data handle is successfully dropped, the app transitions to the Inbox page.
+After your root structured data has been successfully saved, the app transitions to the Inbox page.

 ![Inbox page](img/inbox-page.png)